License Usages Table¶

 End Reason.
 Cause for terminating a license usage.
 It is only applicable to inactive or error license usages.
 The possible values of this column are:

-GRACE_PERIOD_EXCEEDED The License Manager did not receive a request to renew the license while the server was in the grace period.
-LICENSE_ACK_TIMEOUT_EXCEEDED The communication between the License Manager and the Virtual DataPort server requesting the license failed.
 SECURE_SHUTDOWN The Virtual DataPort server was shutdown.
 SERVER_REBOOT The Virtual DataPort server was rebooted.
+GRACE_PERIOD_EXCEEDED The License Manager did not receive a request to renew the license while the Virtual DataPort server was in the grace period.
+LICENSE_ACK_TIMEOUT_EXCEEDED The communication between the License Manager and the Virtual DataPort server requesting the license failed.
 LICENSE_EXPIRED The license expired.
-PROCESSORS_EXCEEDED The maximum number of cores/processors defined by the license was exceeded.
+PROCESSORS_EXCEEDED The maximum number of cores allowed by the license was exceeded.
 SERVERS_EXCEEDED The maximum number of servers defined by the license was exceeded.
 INVALID_LICENSE The License Manager could not validate a license scenario included in the global license file.